 Program: M.A., Teaching English as a Second Language

 TESL (Teaching English as a Second Language) also is termed Teaching English to Speakers of Other Languages (TESOL) and is closely related to TEFL (Teaching English as a Foreign Language).
 TESL deals with teaching methods, principles, ways to teach different kinds of students, curriculum design, lesson planning, attention to the four skills (listening, speaking, reading and writing) and assessment.
 Along with its own focus, the field draws from research and methods in linguistics, education and other fields.
-This degree is for candidates preparing to teach ESL in the U.S. to adult school and community college students, as well as to adults overseas.
+This degree is for candidates who are preparing to teach ESL in the United States to adult school and community college students, as well as to adults overseas.